Sponsoring an Adult Child for a Green Card: Form I-130

 Priority Date and Wait Times

-A U.S. citizen’s adult or married child falls under the “preference relative” category, which has annual green card quotas.
-The waiting period is determined by the “Priority Date”—when USCIS receives the I-130—which can stretch for several years.
+An adult or married child of a U.S. citizen falls under the “preference relative” category, which is subject to annual green card quotas.
+Consequently, the waiting period is determined by the “Priority Date,” which is the date USCIS receives the I-130.
+This waiting period can extend for several years.

 Child Status Protection Act (CSPA)